 Recent developments in the CPU core arms race have been spectacular.
 AMD, however, was tired of mucking around with their 8-core, 16-thread Ryzen CPU and went big with their Ryzen Threadripper CPU.

 However, they recently launched the king of all their CPUs, the AMD Ryzen 2990WX.
 With its 32-cores and 64-threads, this CPU delivers some extreme performance.
 It runs at 4.2 GHz and has a max-boost clock of 4.2 GHz, which is even more impressive.

 This isn’t a good choice for gamers, even with its gaming modes, since most games still prefer their standard Ryzen CPUs, such as the 2700X, which still have plenty of cores leftover for backend processing.

 Even so, if you spend all day rendering with Handbrake, recording with Cubase, analyzing with Blender, etc. Then you simply cannot have too many cores.
 Waiting time costs money, and the 2990WX is set to cut it down considerably.

 There are two new Threadripper Generation2 processors with the suffix WX, as you probably noticed.
 WX is used in AMD’s PRO series product line.
-Everything greater than 16 cores will be called an X, while the 24 and 32 core processors will be called WX for designers and creators.
+Everything more significant than 16 cores will be called an X, while the 24 and 32-core processors will be called WX for designers and creators.

-It turns out the Ryzen Threadripper 2990WX is severely underperforming in both Geekbench and HandBrake.
-This is likely due to early release jitters and applications not recognizing all cores.
+The Ryzen Threadripper 2990WX is severely underperforming in both Geekbench and HandBrake.
+This is likely due to early-release jitters and applications not recognizing all cores.